UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/maria.ionescu/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+Uploaded the documentation and the hardware arrived.

 ### Week 7 - 19 May
+Build the car and starting to work at the software.
 ### Week 20 - 26 May

 ## Hardware